RedBalloonShenanigans/antenny/README.md

 write_flash -z 0x1000 ~/Downloads/esp32spiram-20210623-v1.16.bin```

 ## Installing Antenny MP Code
+0. We use MPFShell to upload the python files to the board.
+First you must install this on your host computer with `python3 -m pip install mpfshell`.
 1. To begin install, first push the reset button on the antenny board, labeled `RET Button`.
 2. Next, from the root directory of this repository, run  the `make nyansat` make directive with the `SERIAL` argument pointing to your antenny block device.